pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-1/index.md

 ### Isolating with Different Accounts

-A common and **recommended** practice is to use multiple AWS accounts to isolate resources and users from one another.
+A common and recommended practice is to use multiple AWS accounts to isolate resources and users from one another.
 For example, if your testing and production environments are in different AWS accounts, it would be difficult for a severe bug in the testing environment to harm your customer data.

+It isn't a requirement that the IAM User that deploys your infrastructure is in the same AWS account that the cloud resources are located in.
+For example, it is possible for the IAM User in your "testing" account to perform a deployment of the application housed in your "production" environment.
 Keep this in mind as we configure this IAM User and later grant them IAM Roles to perform cloud deployments.
-Creating this specific IAM User to CI/CD jobs with its AWS account means that there are no resources to modify, in addition to lacking permissions to do anything.

 ## Provide that IAM user’s credentials to your CI/CD system